1949-1962: Zeiss Ikon Contax of Dresden:

 The three first letters (A,B,C) were unofficial names for the three (at least) versions from 48-51.

-Contax D: The fourth version, now with flash socket on top plate.
+Contax D: The fourth (at least) version, now with flash socket on top plate.
 From 1952.

-Contax E: Very rare model introduced early '56, but soon followed by
+Contax E: Very rare model introduced April '56, but soon (August '56) followed by

 FBM: The extra M meant that there was added a split image viewer.